codeboost/Skull.io/README.md

 Skull.io is a 'glue' between Backbone Models and server-side models.

-It implements namespacing, model locking and 'private' models models.
+It implements namespacing, model locking, 'private' models and filtering.

 It is written in CoffeeScript and uses Socket.io.